-I have been endeavoring to clarify the notion of selftranscendence by contrasting, first, dreamless sleep with the beginnings of consciousness in the dream, secondly, the dreaming with the waking subject, thirdly, the world of immediate experience and the enormously vaster real world in which we live our lives, fourthly, that larger world as constructed by intelligence with the same larger world as known to have A with knowledge that it has been constructed as it really is.
+I have been endeavoring to clarify the notion of self-transcendence by contracting, first, dreamless sleep with the beginnings of consciousness in the dream, secondly, the dreaming with the waking subject, thirdly, the world of immediate experience and the enormously vaster real world in which we live our lives, fourthly, that larger world as constructed by intelligence with the same larger world as known to have been constructed as it really is.

-There remains a still further dimension of self-transcendence.
 Our illustrations, so far, have mainly regarded knowledge.
 There remains action.
-Beyond questions for intelligence -what? why? how? what for? -- there are questions for reflection --B is that so?
-Aut beyond both there are questions for deliberation.
-Beyond the pleasures we enjoy and the pains we dread, there are may the values to which we respond with the whole of our being.
-On the topmost level of human consciousness the subject deliberates, evaluates, decides, controls, acts.
-At once he is practical and existential: practical inasmuch as montanaiminvivieweedfm he is concerned with concrete courses of action; existential inasmuch as control includes self-control, and the possibility of self-control dama involves responsibility for the effects of his actions on others and, more basically, on himself.
+Beyond questions for intelligence -- what? why? how? what for? -- there are questions for reflection -- is that so?
+But beyond both there are questions for deliberation.
+Beyond the pleasures we enjoy and the pains we dread, there are the values to which we may respond with the whole of our being.
+On the topmost n level of human consciousness the subject deliberates, evaluates, decides, controls, acts.
+At once he is practical and existential: practical inasmuch as he is conserved with concrete courses of action; existential inasmuch as control includes self-control, and the possibility of self-control involves responsibility for the effects of his actions on others and, more basically, on himself.
 The topmost level of human consciousness is conscience.

 However, man's self-control can proceed from quite different grounds.
 It can tend to be mere selfishness.
-Then the process of deliberation, evaluation, decision, is limited to determining what is most to one's advantage, what best serves one's interests, what on the whole yields a maximum of pleasure and a minimum of pain.
-At the opposite pole it can tend to be concerned solely with values: with the vital values of health and strength; with the social values enshrined in family and custom, society and education, the state and the law, the economy and technology, the church or sect; with the science, philosophy, history, theology; with the achieved personal value of one dedicated to realizing values in pienced himself and promoting their realization in others.
+Then the process of deliberation, evaluation, decision, is limited to determining what interests, is most to one's advantage, what best serves one's interest, what on the whole yields a maximum of pleasure and a minimum of pain.
+At the opposite pole it can tend to be concerned solely with values: with the vital values of health and strength; with the social values enshrined in family and custom, society and education, the state and the law, the scornony and technology, the church or sect; with the cultural values of religion and art, language and literature, science, philosophy, history, theology; with the achieved personal value of one dedicated to realizing values in himself and promoting their realization in others.

-In the measure that one's living, one's aims, one's achievements are a response to values, in that measure selftranscendence is effected in the field of action.
+In the measure that one's living, one's aims, one's achievematrix are a response to values, in that measure self-transcendence is effected in the field of action.
 One has got beyond mere selfishness.

 One has become a principle of benevolence and beneficence.
 One has become capable of genuine collaboration and of true love.
-In the measure that selftransendence in the field of action characterizes the members of a society, in that measure their world not only is constructed by imagination and intelligence, mediated by words and meaning, based by and large on belief; it also is a world motivated and regulated not by self-seeking but by values, not by what is only apparently good but by what truly is good.
+In the measure that self-transcendence in the field of action characterises the members of a society, in that measure their world not only is constructed by imagination and intelligence, mediated by words and meaning, based by and large on belief; it also is a world motivated and regulated not by self-seeking but by values, not by what is only apparently good but by what truly is good.